Pixisoft/Documents/sHierarchy/Details.md

 The source can be compiled in .NET 2.0 or above, hence all .NET version should work well with this plugin.

-Notice that you can find the full source code on GitHub, the link https://github.com/Pixisoft/sHierarchy.
+Notice the tool is open source; so you can find the full source code on GitHub, the link https://github.com/Pixisoft/sHierarchy.
+Feel free to open issues if you have question about the tool, or even better if you like to contribute to the package by opening pull requests!